 How to avoid sanctions

-The best way to avoid sanctions is to do all the things that are set out in your claimant commitment or agreement.
+The best way to avoid sanctions is to do all the things set out in your claimant commitment or agreement.

 - Make sure you understand all your responsibilities

-- Let the Jobcentre know as soon as possible if there’s anything in your agreement that you can’t do, and explain your reasons
+- Let the Jobcentre know as soon as possible if there’s anything in your agreement you can’t do, and explain your reasons

 - Keep track of all the dates when you have to go to the Jobcentre and any other meetings you have to attend